erciomunoz/academic-kickstart-1/content/home/fellowships.md

  css_class = ""
 +++

+1. Travel grant to present at the Expanding LGBTI Economic Development and Empowerment in Rome
-1. ESW Grant, Inter-American Development Bank ($130K)
++ ESW Grant, Inter-American Development Bank ($130K)
 + Travel grant to present at the ISI World Statistics Congress in Canada
 + Travel grant to present at the Data-Intensive Research Conference in Minneapolis
 + Travel grant to present at the WIDER Development Conference 2022 in Colombia